mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 - Fleet (CoreOS) A distributed init system (between systemd and etcd)
 - Nomad (HashiCorp)

-The following are static configuration engines which can be used to automate tasks but they are not orchestration engines as such:
-- Ansible
-- CloudSlang
-- Vagrant
-- Juju
 ]

 .footnote[.vlightgray[ @hguemar @mjbright @mariolet ]]
 ???
 SpeakerNotes:

+Rancher - capable of launching other orchestrators such as their own Cattle, ...

+Fleet - works with Kubernetes (between systemd and etcd)

+Nomad is a newcomer, based on Mesos and Kubernetes (Google Papers)

 TODO: Rancher or Cattle?

   https://github.com/rancher/cattle
  https://github.com/coreos/fleet,
  https://github.com/hashicorp/nomad

+The following are static configuration engines which can be used to automate tasks but they are not orchestration engines as such:
+- Ansible
+- CloudSlang
+- Vagrant
+- Juju

 Cattle: https://github.com/rancher/cattle ==>
     Cattle is the orchestration engine that powers Rancher.